In this article, you’ll learn:

 However, each conversion is unique, and a good way to impress is to custom-tailor the demo to an appropriate degree to achieve the goals of the meeting.

-Create a sales demo script for each demo and practice it on your own and with a peer.
+When you demo to win, you create a sales demo script for each demo and practice it on your own and with a peer.

 Practice in all things matters.